agusev/mastermind/README.md

 ```
 First, the code will be generated in <code>game-logic/getCode.js</code> using <code>https://www.random.org/</code> API.<br>

-When the game is generated in the <code>game-logic/initialize.js</code>, a new game object will be returned with the folloing data:<br>
+When the game is generated in the <code>game-logic/initialize.js</code>, a new game object will be returned with the following data:<br>

 *`gameData` object example:*
 ```